kaseyhagi/template/essays/ui_frameworks.md

 <img class="ui fluid image" src="../images/semantic.JPG">

 A fun frameworks exercise is to use Semantic UI to replicate a website of your choosing.
 This was a challenging, yet rewarding exercise for me.
 I gained a lot of experience from creating things that all "real" websites have, like some menu or title bar at the top and a footer at the bottom of the page.
+Doing this exercise could also give you some neat design ideas for creating sites of your own.
 Take a look at my example of replicating <a href="https://www.arduino.cc/"> Arduino's</a> homepage.
-You don't have to recreate the entire site, just choose some portions to get started.
-I decided to recreate the menu bar, the footer, and a few of the body elements.

 <div class="ui one column grid">
   <div class="column">